apify/apify-docs/sources/platform/integrations/telegram.md

 :::info Available Actors & Tasks

-Please note that only Actor runs or Actor task runs that you previously executed will be available to choose from.
+Please note that only Actors or Actor tasks that you previously run will be available to choose from.

 :::